HimanshuGangwarOfficial/DSA-Questions/src/main/java/dev/himanshu/java8/notes.md

 - Chain the functions using `andThen()` and `compose()` methods.

 Implement error handling for empty strings and null values in the list.

+### 3. Process Data in Stream

+Implement a consumer that processes and modifies a collection of objects (e.g., list of products) and prints the results using `Consumer`.

+Requirements:
+- Define a `Product` class with fields such as `name`, `price`, and `category`.
+- Create a list of `Product` objects.
+- Use `Consumer<Product>` to perform the following operations:
+- Increase the price of products based on certain criteria (e.g., category, price threshold).
+- Print the names of products after modifying them.
+- Use the `forEach()` method in a stream to process the products.

+Implement a system that calculates the total value of modified products and prints it.